Rise to Success: Career Highlights of Dan Campbell

 In 2021, Dan Campbell was named the head coach of the Detroit Lions.

-In 2023, Dan Campbell led the Detroit Lions to their first division title since 1993 and their first playoff win since 1991, also reaching their second NFC Championship Game.
+In 2023, Campbell led the Lions to their first division title since 1993, their first playoff win since 1991, and their second ever NFC Championship Game appearance.

 January 14, 2024: First Playoff Win Since 1991